lab1092/blender-manual_ja/manual/rigging/skinning/obdata.rst

 Bones can affect the object's shape in two ways:

-- The `Envelopes`_ process is available for all type of skinnable objects - it uses the "proximity" and "influence" of the bones to determine which part of the object they can deform.
+- The `Envelope`_ process is available for all type of skinnable objects - it uses the "proximity" and "influence" of the bones to determine which part of the object they can deform.
 - The `Vertex Groups`_ method is (obviously) reserved to meshes and lattices - one bone only affect the vertices in the
-  :doc:`group </modeling/meshes/vertex_groups>` having the same name,
+  :doc:`group </modeling/meshes/vertex_groups/index>` having the same name,
-  using vertices' :doc:`weights </modeling/meshes/weight_paint>` as influence value.
+  using vertices' :doc:`weights </modeling/meshes/vertex_groups/weight_paint>` as influence value.
   A much more precise method, but also generally longer to set up.

 Both methods have some